mobius-looper/doc-script/content/introduction/example1/_index.md

 ### Bindings

 To use the script, you must now create a *binding*.
-Scripts will almost always be used with MIDI bindings, for for examples and testing, I like to use UI Buttons.
+Scripts will almost always be used with MIDI bindings, but for examples and testing, I like to use UI Buttons.
 From the top menu select *Display* then *Edit Buttons*.
 In the target tree open the *Scripts* item and look through the sub-items for one that has the name of the file you entered in the script editor.
 Click and hold the mouse over this name, and drag it onto the table on the right.
 Finally, click Save on the button editor popup window.
 You should now see a button at the top of the UI with the name *HelloWorld* (or whatever file name you entered).

 ### The Console